When it comes to changing your company’s brand strategy and brand identity, having a rebranding checklist to hand is

 Why are you rebranding?

-As a business owner, the decision to rebrand shouldn’t be taken lightly- it can have massive ramifications for any business, and isn’t without risk.
+As a business owner, the decision to rebrand shouldn’t be taken lightly- it can have massive ramifications for any business.
 It can weaken your market position if your brand pivot is too extreme, and can even alienate existing brand loyalists.

-That having been said, rebranding can also be one of the best things you can do for your business and brand if your existing brand no longer connects with your core audience.
+That being said, rebranding can also be one of the best things you can do for your business and brand if your existing brand no longer connects with your core audience.

 Just make sure you’re rebranding for the right reasons, and you’re prepared to fully commit to the rebrand.

 Even though you can undo minor cosmetic changes, you can’t undo the impact it has on your brand- and you don’t want to end up on our list of the worst rebranding failures ever!

-If you’re 100% sure you’ve given your rebrand enough thought, and you’re ready to rebrand in a strategic and focussed manner, then feel free to tick that off the list and continue on!
+If you’re sure you’ve given your rebrand enough thought, and you’re ready to rebrand in a strategic and focussed way, then feel free to tick that off the list and continue on.

 Do you have the budget for a full rebrand?

-Rebrands can be quite costly endeavours, and once you’re on that proverbial train it can be difficult to get off without causing some major damage to your brand.
+Rebrands can be quite costly and once you’re on that proverbial train it can be difficult to get off without causing some major damage to your brand.

-Using this checklist will probably give you a good idea of the major costs involved in rebranding, and there really isn’t much space to skimp on costs when committing to a full rebrand.
+Using our rebranding checklist will give you a good idea of the costs involved in rebranding, and there really isn’t much space to skimp on costs when committing to a full rebranding project.

 It’s always a good idea to check the war chest to make sure you have enough to cover the financial commitment all the way through your project.

 Abandoning a rebrand half way through can do more harm than good!

-If you’re confident in your financial situation and are 100% sure you’ve dedicated enough budget to the rebrand project, tick it off the checklist and move on to the next point!
+If you’re confident in your financial situation and are 100% sure you’ve dedicated enough budget to the project, tick it off the checklist and move on to the next point.

 Will a rebrand harm your brand equity?